Food & Nutrition Assistance

 RIDGE Program and Extramural Research

 The Research Innovation and Development Grants in Economics (RIDGE) Program encourages new and innovative research on food and nutrition assistance issues and broadens the participation of social science scholars in such research.
 RIDGE is funded by ERS and USDA’s Food and Nutrition Service (FNS) and is administered in partnership with Tufts University and the University of Connecticut (UConn).
-Tufts/UConn is currently accepting applications for the 2019 RIDGE research grants.
-The deadline is January 25, 2019.
+On June 3, 2019, the RIDGE Program announced that it has funded eight new research grants to enhance food security and dietary quality in Federal nutrition assistance programs.
+Using a wide variety of data sources, including surveys, administrative data, and qualitative methods, these eight research projects can inform programs that provide nutrition assistance to people at all ages and in all parts of the country.

 Food Security in the U.S.